jomoussafir/KAM/README.md

+The notebook poincare_map is the KAM book cover.

-To run pendulum.py,
+To run pendulum.py:

   pip install -r requirements.txt

 and

   stremalit run pendulumm.py